 So, what is an APU?

-Officially known as AMD APU, this is merely a marketing term for microprocessors that feature both the CPU and GPU on the same die.
+Officially known as AMD APU, this is merely a promotional term for microprocessors that feature both the CPU and GPU on the same die.

 This may seem like an integrated GPU, but there are significant differences.
 The concept of an APU was first introduced in 2006 by AMD’s Fusion project, but it wasn’t available until 2011.